ColeDPatton/Vibe-share/README.md

 <h3> Why did I make this project? </h3>

 I created this project for two main reasons: First, I wanted to get more practice with React.
-I have experience with small react projects, and I have some experience working with a large, professional React codebase, but I had yet to create my a large react project on my own.
+I have experience with small react projects, and I have some experience working with a large, professional React codebase, but I had yet to create a large react project on my own.
 The second reason was that I wanted to show the use of a third party API.
 Spotify has a really cool API, and it let me bring my idea of a social media that incorporates music to life.